Gallie83/Best-Buds-Florist/README.md

 ![Account](media/readme/account.png)

+## Django-allauth features
+For all login and registration features on this website, [djgano-allauth](https://django-allauth.readthedocs.io/en/latest/) was used.
+- Sign Up: The users will be asked to fill out `E-mail`, `User Name` and `Password` to create an account.
+When the sign up form is submitted, a verification email will be sent to the user's email address to complete the sign up process.
+- Log In: Users will be asked to input `User Name` or `Email`, and `Password` to login.
+If the user successfully logged in, a success message will pop up and redirect to the landing page.
+- Log out: Log out page is accessible from the site menu.
+After the user successfully signed out button on the sign out page, a success message will appear and redirect to the landing page.
+- Forgot password: Forgot password page is accessible from Sign In page.
+Users will be asked to put in an email address which they have used for their registration to the site.
+An email with a link to reset the password will be sent after submitting the form.

 ## Add Product

 Admin user are able to add products from this page.
 They fill out a form with of all the products information, then they receive a toast to confirm its been added to the online store and be redirected to the new products page.